carloseberhardt/torvalds-painters/torvalds-painters/Package/README.md

 - Painted pieces briefly revert to normal color when highlighted, but return to painted color afterwards

 ## Changelog

+**v1.1.0**
+- Added Orange and Purple paint colors (13 total colors now)
+- Enhanced color palette with improved wood tone progression
+- Balanced paint color brightness to reduce blowout on some materials
+- Stone and marble materials now automatically dim slightly for more realistic appearance
+- Improved color picker GUI with two-column layout for better organization

 **v1.0.1**
 - Fixed major painting bug where you could accidentally paint objects behind non-paintable pieces